What You Need to Know About Fasting While Breastfeeding

 Fasting can leave you dehydrated, especially if you are fasting in the summer season.
 Symptoms that show that your body is dehydrated may include feeling dizzy, dark yellow color of urine, dry mouth and lips, and feeling lethargic or tired.

 To avoid these issues, drink as much water and other healthy liquids as you can.
-Drinks with sugar, like fruit juices, sodas, sweet tea, coffee with sugar, etc. should not be consumed during your fasting window.
+Drinks with sugar, like fruit juices, sodas, sweet tea, and coffee with sugar should not be consumed during your fasting window.
 Instead, drink at least half your body weight in ounces of filtered water, sparkling water (no sugar or sweeteners), and unsweet tea or coffee.

 Staying hydrated will keep the water in the blood at a normal level.
 If you feel dizzy due to dehydration while fasting, then it is recommended to break your fast immediately with a healthy meal and drink water to fulfill your body’s needs.